-Improving / On Target = \uparrow Declining / Not on Target = \checkmark No Change / No Update = \leftrightarrow
+Improving / On Target = ↑ Declining / Not on Target = ↓ No Change / No Update = ←

-Table A : Delivering Development in Sustainable Locations
+Table A: Delivering Development in Sustainable Locations

 POLICY AREA INDICATOR TARGET / AIM COMMENTS CS1: Delivering Rotherham's Spatial Strategy Percentage of new development within the Rotherham Urban Area Encourage development in main urban areas in line with apportionments by settlement type.
 Target of 38% within Rotherham Urban area (26% + 12% from Bassingthorpe Farm).
-Completion percentage above target for RUA (Bassingthorpe yet to start being developed pending further master-planning work) Current Performance: Rotherham Urban Area excluding gross completions).
-Below target 2/23 = 30.2 % of housing within g Bassingthorpe Farm (259 of 858 t but an increase on the previous ar. ↑ CS1: Delivering Rotherham's Spatial Strategy Percentage of new development within the defined Principal Settlements for Growth Encourage development in defined settlements - 24% (Dinnington/Anston/Laughton Common + Wath/Brampton/West Melton + Bramley/Wickersley/Ravenfield Common) Core Strategy target of 24% in these settlements.
+Completion percentage above target for RUA (Bassingthorpe yet to start being developed pending further master-planning work) Current Performance: Rotherham Urban Area excluding 3/24 = 26.5 % of housing within g Bassingthorpe Farm (208 of 784 arget and an decrease on the us year. • CS1: Delivering Rotherham's Spatial Strategy Percentage of new development within the defined Principal Settlements for Growth Encourage development in defined settlements - 24% (Dinnington/Anston/Laughton Common + Wath/Brampton/West Melton + Bramley/Wickersley/Ravenfield Common) Core Strategy target of 24% in these settlements.
 Below target and fall on previous year.
-Current Performance: Settlements for Growth (98 of 85 within the three defined Principal 8 gross completions, increase on 1s year) ^ CS2: Delivering development on Major Sites To be decided To be set Any monitoring indicator to be determined - master planning work required re bringing
+Current Performance: For 2023/24, 18.2% of housing v Settlements for Growth (143 of 78 previous • ^ CS2: Delivering development on Major Sites To be decided To be set Any monitoring indicator to be determined - master planning work required re bringing

-POLICY AREA INDICATOR TARGET / AIM COMMENTS forward strategic allocation at Bassingthorpe Farm, broad locations for growth and other major sites as identified in chapter five of the Sites and Policies Document Current Performance: Ν /a \leftrightarrow CS3: Location of new development Percentage of dwellings on previously developed land Maximise the amount of new housing which is built on previously developed land.
+POLICY AREA INDICATOR TARGET / AIM COMMENTS forward strategic allocation at Bassingthorpe Farm, broad locations for growth and other major sites as identified in chapter five of the Sites and Policies Document Current Performance: N, /a \leftrightarrow CS3: Location of new development Percentage of dwellings on previously developed land Maximise the amount of new housing which is built on previously developed land.
 No actual target as this will become more difficult in future years as available brownfield sites diminish and new sites come forward.
 However, a very good performance for last year.
-Current Performance: Of the 858 new builds in 2022/23 - 583 or 68% were built on previously developed land.
-CS3: Location of new development Accessibility to a range of places using public transport Ensure that new housing is within easy reach of services by public transport Indicator from South Yorkshire Local Transport Plan (LTP3) Current Performance: Not yet available \leftrightarrow CS4: Green Belt Extent of Green Belt Maintain general extent of the Green Belt (none to be lost to development) Current Performance: None lost du iring the year \leftrightarrow CS4: Green Belt Planning permissions granted on Green Belt No planning permissions to be granted for an inappropriate use.
-6 permissions creating 9 new dwellings (2 demolitions and replacement with 5 new builds, 4 conversions).
+Current Performance: Of the 784 new builds in 2023/3 previously de 24 -391 or 49.9% were built on veloped land. Ψ CS3: Location of new development Accessibility to a range of places using public transport Ensure that new housing is within easy reach of services by public transport Indicator from South Yorkshire Local Transport Plan (LTP3) Current Performance: Not yet available \leftrightarrow CS4: Green Belt Extent of Green Belt Maintain general extent of the Green Belt (none to be lost to development) Current Performance: None lost du ring the year \leftrightarrow CS4: Green Belt Planning permissions granted on Green Belt 6 permissions creating 10 new dwellings (4 demolitions and replacement with 8 new builds, 2 conversions).

-POLICY AREA INDICATOR TARGET / AIM COMMENTS Current Performance: None granted for inappro priate use during the year ↑ CS5: Safeguarded Land Planning permissions granted on Safeguarded Land No planning permissions to be granted for an inappropriate use.
+POLICY AREA INDICATOR TARGET / AIM COMMENTS Current Performance: None granted for inappro priate use during the year ^ CS5: Safeguarded Land Planning permissions granted on Safeguarded Land No planning permissions to be granted for an inappropriate use.
 Safeguarded land in adopted DPD for possible longer-term use Current Performance: Safeguarded land has been ider Policies Local Plan - no planning \leftrightarrow